 Private Investigator Salary Information for South Carolina*

-According to the Bureau of Labor Statistics (BLS), private investigators in South California earned a median salary of $50,003 nearing the national average salary as per 2020 stats.
+According to the Bureau of Labor Statistics (BLS), private investigators in South California earn a median salary of $45,370.
 And if you think that sounds good, consider what you can make after you’ve gotten comfortable and built yourself an impressive client list.
-The BLS reports that the top 10% here earn an average salary of $72,340.
+The BLS reports that the top 10% salary range here starts at $82,030.

 A license from the South Carolina Law Enforcement Division (SLED) is required to be a private investigator or private detective in the state.
 To qualify, you need to be at least 18 years old or 21 if you want to work as an armed PI.